10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Results

 We generate triples by assigning an outer tertiary to a subset of the binary population, where the triple probability is a function of the binary's primary mass $M_1$.
 Triple fractions are adopted from \citet{Offner23}, where we use the fraction of triple and higher-order multiples among all multiple systems.
-In the terminology of \citet{Offner23}, this fraction is THF/MF.
+In the terminology of \citet{Offner23}, this fraction is THF/MF, where THF is the triple/high-order fraction and MF is the multiplicity fraction (fraction of primaries with at least one companion).
 For example, $\sim10\%$, $\sim25\%$, and $\sim60\%$ of binaries with primary masses $0.1~{\rm M_\odot},1~{\rm M_\odot}$, and $10~{\rm M_\odot}$, respectively, have a tertiary companion.
 For each triple, we sample the outer mass ratio $q_{\rm out}$ from a power-law distribution with slope $\gamma = -1.4$ and compute the tertiary mass $M_3 = q_{\rm out} \times (M_1 + M_2)$.
 We also explore alternative prescriptions, such as randomly drawing $M_3$ from the IMF, but find such models are inconsistent with the observed data, suggesting the tertiary mass is not entirely independent of the inner binary.
 Since the inner binary orbital period ($P_{\rm in}$) is already determined, we only sample the outer binary period ($P_{\rm out}$) from the log-normal distribution of binary stars \citep{DM91,Raghavan2010,Winters19}, keeping only tertiaries that are dynamically stable (see next section).
 The top panel of Figure \ref{fig:sampling_masses} shows the intrinsic distributions of $M_1$, $q_{\rm in}$, and $q_{\rm out}$ at the zero-age main-sequence for triples, according to our model.

 We now aim to test this model against observed main-sequence triples.
 After drawing initial conditions with the above prescription, we only retain triples that (a) have all three stars on the main sequence after $10$~Gyr of constant star formation, (b) would be entirely resolved by {\it Gaia} (Appendix~\ref{app:ang_res_criteria}), and (c) have all three components brighter than the {\it Gaia} detection threshold ($G \lesssim 20.5$; \citealt{Gaia_Collab21b}).
 For systems within $100$ pc, which we will compare this model against, the latter brightness cut corresponds to a minimum stellar mass of $\sim0.1~{\rm M_\odot}$.
 The main-sequence lifetime is determined by interpolating MIST isochrones \citep{Choi16}.